Budgeting

 (Source: National Retail Federation)

-This makes sense because certain Easter traditions only apply if you have kids—like dyeing eggs or filling baskets with candy and trinkets—so parents tend to spend more than those who don’t have children or have adult children who no longer celebrate Easter in the same way they did as youngsters.
+This difference makes sense because certain Easter traditions apply specifically to families with children—like egg dyeing or filling baskets with candy and trinkets—so parents naturally spend more than those without children or whose adult children no longer celebrate Easter traditionally.

 55% of consumers expect to receive clothing or accessories during the holidays.